 Email Communications with MDLO

 The information that MDLO provides on its Website is general and is not addressed to any Internet user in particular.
 Thus, despite the relevance and veracity of the information, it does not constitute either legal advice, or a legal opinion.
 MDLO is not responsible for any action taken or not taken in reaction to this general information.
 Because of the general nature of this information, it is necessary to consult a lawyer before making any legal decision.

 Moreover, the mere fact of visiting our Website, or asking questions, or making comments electronically via email DOES NOT, repeat DOES NOT, create a solicitor-client relationship.

 Therefore, we ask you to not give any confidential or personal information in your emails because we may represent the opposite party.

 Our clients are routinely advised of the dangers of using workplace emails to communicate with us about their legal matters.

 Our clients are also advised that email containing their personal information or information that is protected by the privilege avocat-client can be intercepted while routed over the internet.

 Social Media Networking Sites

-MDLO does not communicate or interact with clients or employees in professional, work or social spheres with or within any social networking sites.
+MDLO does not communicate directly or interact with clients or employees, in professional or social spheres, with or within any social networking sites.
+MDLO does not provide legal advice through any social networking sites.

 This statement is in effect as of February, 2011.
 MDLO will, from time to time, review and revise its privacy practices and this Policy.
 In the event of any amendment, a notice will be posted on our website.